fkscott/bike-to-html/README.md

 This set of scripts was initially developed by [Jonathan Sterling](https://git.sr.ht/~jonsterling/bike-convertors), however I wanted to focus more on exporting stylish HTML.
 Sure you could use a different markdown renderer, but I like being able to swap out the included CSS file on the fly.

-[Sakura CSS](https://github.com/oxalorg/sakura/) is included by default.
+[breezy](https://github.com/fkscott/breezy) is included for styling exported outlines.

 In addition to adding a style sheet to exported HTML, this version also supports the proper conversion of links to `<a>` tags and inserts code blocks for Bike's row type of the same name.